Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Bounds on maximum clique size

-We explore the remaining vertices in order of the smallest to largest reduced degree (see Figure~\ref{fig:clique-alg}, \texttt{Clique}, main loop).
-For each vertex, we explore it's neighborhood using the function \texttt{InitialBranch}.
-After initial branch returns, we have found the largest clique involving that vertex, and so we can remove it from the graph.
+We explore the remaining vertices in order of the smallest to largest reduced degree.
+For each vertex, we explore its neighborhood using the function \textsc{InitialBranch}.
+When \textsc{InitialBranch} returns, we have found the largest clique involving that vertex, and so we can remove it from the graph.
 Again, this is done by marking it as removed in an array.
 We did, however, find it advantageous to periodically recreate the graph data structure in light of all the edits and recompute $k$-cores.
 This reduces the cost of the intersection operations.
 In addition, we believe that this step aggregates memory access to a more compact region thereby improving caching on the processor.
 We do this every four seconds of wall clock time.

-The first step of \texttt{InitialBranch} is a test to check if any of our bounds rule out finding a bigger clique in the neighborhood of $u$.
-To do so, we compute the core numbers for each vertex in the neighborhood subgraph.
+The first step of \textsc{InitialBranch} is a set of tests to check if any of the bounds from Lemma~\ref{lm:bound2} rule out finding a bigger clique in the neighborhood of $u$.
+The first test (Line 13) essentially corresponds to the weakest bound, Equation (3), in Lemma~\ref{lm:bound2}.
+To check against the bound given by Equation (2), we compute the core numbers for each vertex in the neighborhood subgraph.
 If the largest core number in the neighborhood graph is no better than the current lower bound, we immediately return and add the vertex to the list of searched vertices.
 If it isn't, then we compute a greedy coloring of the subgraph using the degeneracy order.
-Using the coloring bound from Section~\ref{sec:bounds}, we can immediately return if there is no large clique present.
-If none of these checks pass, then we enter into a recursive search procedure that examines all subsets of the neighborhood in a search for cliques via the \texttt{Branch} function.
+Using the coloring bound from Lemma~\ref{lm:bound2} (Equation (1)), we can immediately return if there is no large clique present.
+If none of these checks pass, then we enter into a recursive search procedure that examines all subsets of the neighborhood in a search for cliques via the \textsc{Branch} function.